Feeds:

 Read Full Post »

-One American made product that can hold its own with any import in terms of quality is beer.
 Still, for me, this was one of the most difficult foreign products to give up when I decided to be strict about buying American.
 I had a few foreign brands that I drank regularly, and absolutely hated the idea of giving them up.
 But since I did, some really great American beers that I had never really considered drinking before have become my new favorites.
 Now, I love these brands, and wouldn’t trade them in for what I used to drink.

 Read Full Post »

-I’ve posted this before, but I reposted it because it is now updated with the more recent job numbers, and it is such a powerful display of the unemployment situation being experienced in the U.S. Let’s start turning this around.
-Let’s get some more color back on this map by buying American-made goods.
-Take the Buy American Challenge today!
+I’ve posted this before, but I reposted it because it is now updated with the more recent job numbers, and it is such a powerful visual display of the unemployment situation being experienced in the U.S.

 Read Full Post »

-The U.S. trade deficit surged to its highest level in 18 months in May according to the Department of Commerce (see release).
-The trade deficit increased 4.8 percent from April to $42.3 billion, the largest monthly trade imbalance since November 2008.
 Through the first five months of 2010, the U.S. trade deficit is running at an annual rate of a staggering $474.8 billion, a significant increase over the $374.9 billion trade deficit the U.S. experienced for all of 2009, a 26.6 percent difference.

 Read Full Post »